jayshah19949596/CarND-PID-Control-Project/README.md

     where, Kd is a tuning parameter known as the differential gain.
 The negative sign in the beginning signifies that D component is used to cancel the effect or rate of change of error, or in other words, reduce it.
 The D component is used to minimize sudden changes in the system.

   3. Integral (D) component:
-    Mathematically, the I component establishes linear relationship between the average value problem over time.
+    Mathematically, the I component establishes linear relationship between the average value of problem over time.
 The effect of I component is in proportional to the average value of problem from the beginning of time to the current time step.
 For e.g., if the problem is to minimize the error in the system, the value of I component is given by the formula:

     αi = -Ki * ∑ error